hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

         ```
 * <a name="v-meshgateway" href="#v-meshgateway">`meshGateway` <sup>(beta)</sup></a> - Values that configure Connect [Mesh Gateways](/docs/connect/mesh_gateway.html).

-  * <a name="v-meshgateway-enabled" href="#v-meshgateway-enabled">`enabled`</a> (`boolean: false`) - If true, gateways will be created and
+  * <a name="v-meshgateway-enabled" href="#v-meshgateway-enabled">`enabled`</a> (`boolean: false`) - If true, mesh gateways will be enabled on the Consul servers, registered with Consul according to the nested parameters below, and started by Kubernetes.
-    Consul servers will be configured to support them.
     If setting this in an already running cluster, you'll need to
     reload the servers.

   * <a name="v-meshgateway-globalmode" href="#v-meshgateway-globalmode">`globalMode`</a> (`string: "local"`) -